ServiceNowDevProgram/code-snippets/Server-Side Components/Business Rules/Restrict System Generated Comments from Updating ITIL Metrics/README.md

-//Restrict System Generated Comments from Updating Task metric reporting table record.
+//Restrict System Generated Comments from Updating ITIL Metrics on the task metric reporting table.